 Choose a starting point

-Start by selecting a key piece of jewellery that you want to wear on a particular occasion or with a specific outfit.
+Start by selecting a key piece of jewellery that you want to wear for a particular occasion or with a specific outfit.
 Use this as your starting point for accessorising.

 You have two options here: a more subtle piece that will blend in with the other pieces you'll mix and match it with, or a more striking statement jewellery piece that you want to stand out as the focal point when you're done.